Skip to main content

 Hotel rooms will be monitored by chaperones.
 Additionally, each night a security guard is present on the floor in the hotel that’s booked for PDS boys.
 Typically, there will only be two boys per room.
 All rooms are sequestered on a floor with chaperones and a security guard present throughout each night.

-The cost is $2500 covering flights, hotels, charter buses, tour guides, and chaperones.
-Food costs (except breakfasts) and souvenirs are excluded.
+The Early Bird cost is $2350, while the non-Early Bird cost is $2500, covering flights, hotels, charter buses, tour guides, and chaperones.
+Food costs and souvenirs are excluded.

 Is the Cultural Expeditions Trip required?